Ecumenical Food Pantry

 The pantry is led and staffed entirely by volunteers.
 The volunteer director is Nancy Potter from Good Shepherd Church.
 Pantry volunteers come from the community, with teams from the Milford United Methodist Church, St. Patrick’s Roman Catholic Church, St. Joseph’s Roman Catholic Church, and two community-based teams, along with members of the Boy and Girl Scouts.

-- Follow us on Facebook at Ecumenical Food Pantry
+- We maintain an active Facebook page with regular updates of pantry activities.
+Please follow us on Facebook at Ecumenical Food Pantry

-If you are in need of our services, you can come to the pantry any Friday evening between 6:30 and 7:30 PM to sign up for assistance.
+If you are in need of our services and a resident of Pike County, you can come to the pantry any Friday evening between 6:30 and 7:30 PM to sign up for assistance.
+You do not need an appointment.
 Please bring with you proof of Pike county residence, verification of income, and birth certificates for family members under age 18.

 Most of us take for granted the choices we make when we go to the grocery store.
 We stroll down the aisles and pick from a wide variety of foods.
 We are in control of what goes into our baskets.
 We attempt to apply this same concept at the Ecumenical Food Pantry.
 This is in contrast to distributing bags that are already filled with pre-selected groceries.
 We believe choice creates an atmosphere of dignity for our clients.
 Whether the trip to the pantry is a once a year or once a week occurrence, there are food supply issues in the family.
 Food needs cause worry and embarrassment that can either be magnified or minimized depending on the style of pantry operation.
 The choice pantry allows families the dignity of choosing their own food.
 Since families choose what they like and what will be useful to them, there is little waste.